 I am currently studying for a Master of Fine Arts in Photography at the University for the Creative Arts, UK

 Born in Lambeth, my family moved to North West Hampshire in the late 60’s as part of the “London overspill”.
 I married Cheryl, my childhood sweetheart.
-We were blessed with two daughters Aretha and Peta and now two grandsons Reggie and Lenny.
+We are blessed with two daughters Aretha and Peta and now two grandsons Reggie and Lenny.

 I began working life as a trainee electronic telecommunication engineer, although I quickly grew bored with factory alienation, transistors and microchips.

 I changed career to become a firefighter.
 I served in Basingstoke on the front line for 23 years.
-I gained multiple fire service qualifications as a breathing apparatus instructor, a specialist rescue vehicle instructor, a first aid instructor, a driving instructor, a fire safety officer and a community educator who visited schools teaching young people about the dangers of fire and how to escape from a burning building.
-I was a Fire Brigade Union official and organised members, worked towards equality, represented grievances, attended education schools, conferences and took part in meetings with senior management.
+I gained multiple fire service qualifications as a breathing apparatus instructor, a specialist rescue vehicle instructor, a first aid instructor, a driving instructor, a fire safety officer and community educator who visited schools teaching young people about the dangers of fire and how to escape from a burning building.
+I was a Fire Brigade Union official and organised members, worked towards equality, represented grievances, attended education schools, conferences and took part in negotiation meetings with senior management.
 Sadly, I was dismissed from the fire brigade following a minor health problem.

 I changed career to become an event manager.
 During the late 1990’s I was the producer of the legendary pre digital multi-media collective Raya.
 We held down a three-year residency at the Institute of Contemporary Arts in London.
-We produced multi media events across the world for the British Council and other institutions and organisations.
+We produced multi media events across the world for the British Council and various institutions and organisations.
 I have managed and directed large productions for diverse organisations, companies and festivals.
 Including Glastonbury, Love Music Hate Racism, the East End Film Festival and the United Nations (ITU) in Geneva where I was responsible for a million Euro production budget.